 Classical Civilization (CLA)

-All of the courses offered by classics share an emphasis on encountering the classical world through primary sources, both textual and material.
+All of the courses offered in classics share an emphasis on encountering the classical world through primary sources, both material and textual.
 Complementing this emphasis is the study of the living tradition that has shaped - and continues to shape - the way in which we construct our world today.

-Encountering this material in translation offers many people their initial opportunity to discover their love for the literature and the mythology, the history and the art, of ancient Greece and Rome.
-Studying classical civilization can be the springboard to a lifelong experience with literature, philosophy, and culture.
+Encountering this material in translation offers many people their initial opportunity to discover a life-long passion for the literature and the mythology, the architecture and art, the philosophy, the history, and the long-term influences, of ancient Greece and Rome.

-Studies in the classical tradition examine connections between the world of classical Greece and Rome and the cultures of other places and other times.
+Courses in classical tradition and reception examine connections between the world of classical Greece and Rome and the cultures of other places and other times.
 Examples of this process can be seen all around us and range from the paintings of Botticelli and Raphael in the Italian renaissance, through the dramas of Shakespeare and the West African playwrights Efua Sutherland and Wole Soyinka, to the ideas behind the American Constitution.

-In the bargain, students profit from a practical education that offers valuable pre-professional training and marketable job skills.
-Classics students acquire and refine analytical and communications skills that make them better able to approach any problem creatively and successfully; they distinguish themselves as scholars, work on archaeological excavations, participate in cultural events, demonstrate leadership and committed citizenship, and travel and study abroad; the study habits and work ethic they develop are those needed for success in demanding graduate and professional programs and in real-world careers.
+Classical civilization courses offer students opportunities to acquire and refine analytical and communications skills that make them better able to approach any problem creatively and successfully.
+Classics students distinguish themselves as scholars, work on archaeological excavations, participate in cultural events, demonstrate leadership and committed citizenship, and travel and study abroad.
+The study habits and work ethic they develop are those needed for success in demanding graduate and professional programs and in real-world careers.

 Ancient Greek (GRK) and Latin (LAT)